dirkjanm/BloodHound.py/README.md

 ## Limitations
 BloodHound.py currently has the following limitations:
 - Supports most, but not all BloodHound (SharpHound) features.
-Primary missing features are GPO local groups and some differences in session resolution between BloodHound and SharpHound.
+Primary missing features are GPO related features.
-- Kerberos authentication support is not yet complete, but can be used from the `updatedkerberos` branch.
-See [this PR](https://github.com/fox-it/BloodHound.py/pull/109) for more info.
+- Kerberos authentication support is in beta.
+If you get errors, try using `--auth-method ntlm`.
+If that fixes the problem, please open an issue.

 ## Installation and usage
 You can install the ingestor via pip with `pip install bloodhound`, or by cloning this repository and running `python setup.py install`, or with `pip install .`.